connorom/connorom/README.md

-- 👋 Hi, I’m @connorom. play college baseball and studying computer engineering
+- 👋 Hi, I’m @connorom
 - 👀 I’m interested in learning more about web development, and servers
 - 🌱 I’m currently learning c and java